A. Working hard for a faithful God.

 ii.
 Your conduct – clean or unclean; set apart to God or not set apart to God; useful to Jesus or not useful to Jesus – really matters.
 It greatly effects how God can use you and will use you to touch the lives of others.

 Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart.
 But avoid foolish and ignorant disputes, knowing that they generate strife.

 a.
 Flee also youthful lusts: This is the first aspect of cleansing that Paul mentioned to Timothy.
-Youthful lusts describes the sort of desires and temptations that are especially prominent when someone is an adolescent or young adult.
-Sexual temptation, illicit pleasure of the flesh, and a longing for fame and glory often mark one's youth.
+Youthful lusts describe the sort of desires and temptations that are especially prominent when someone is an adolescent or young adult.
+Sexual temptation, illicit pleasure of the flesh, and a longing for fame and glory often mark one’s youth.

 i.
 The command is simple: Flee also youthful lusts.
 Don’t entertain them.
 Don’t challenge them.
 Don’t try and endure them.
 The idea of “I will just test myself on this one to see if I can stand against it” has made many fall into sin.

 ii.
 If you cannot flee also youthful lusts, there is a real limit to how much God can use you, a limit to how useful to the Master you will be.
 You can’t really say “yes” to God until you can say “no” to some other things.